Applicable as of June 10, 2018.

 4.Security / Securing of Personal data

-The Privacy Statement provides an overview of the rights of our registered subjects´ and users’ data.
-It contains information about what personal data A Drop in the Ocean collects, processes and stores, and what data is processed about our users, what the data is used for, which data processors and third parties have access to the information, and how we protect the registered subjects’ privacy.
+The Privacy Statement provides an overview of the rights of our registered subjects’ and users’ data.
+It contains information about what personal data A Drop in the Ocean collects, processes and stores, and what data is processed about our users, what the data is used for, how to request access to or deletion of the users’ personal data, which data processors and third parties have access to the information, and how we protect the registered subjects’ privacy.

-By registered subject, the registrant or user we mean the person the data concerns., e.g. an employee, a volunteer, a contributor or a supplier’s contact person.
+By registered subject, the registrant or user we mean the person the data concerns, e.g. an employee, a volunteer, a field worker, a beneficiary (refugee), a contributor, a newsletter subscriber, or a supplier’s contact person.
 In practice, this includes all persons we process and store data about.

 Personal data is data and assessments that can be linked to an identifiable person.
-Examples on these kinds of data are; name, address, date of birth, telephone number and e-mail address.
+Examples of personal data are; name, address, date of birth, social security number, tax number or other personal identification numbers, telephone number, recognisable photo, e-mail address and dynamic IP-address.

 A data controller is in charge of overseeing that these regulations are complied with at all times.
 A company or an organisation is considered to be responsible for the data processing upon determining the purpose of processing personal data and how to use it.
-The organisation remains responsible even if a third party data controller, like a system supplier or accountant is involved.
-The organisation is responsible for making the data controllers understand that the organisations’ regulations apply.
-More information on this subject in 3.4
+The organisation remains responsible even if a third-party data processor, as for example system suppliers, authorities or accountants, is involved.
+The organisation is responsible for making the data processors understand that the organisation’s regulations apply.
+More information on this subject under section 3.4.

 2.1.
 Right of access (GDPR Article 15)